Easy Guatemalan Guacamole

 Another popular and very easy Guatemalan appetizer is shrimp ceviche de cameron, served in individual bowls with saltines and hot sauce on the side.

 From breakfast to late night snacks, people enjoy avocados as an add-on to everything from albondigas soup to salpicon de res tostadas.
+It’s rare to see Guatemalan food served without avocado making an appearance somewhere on the table!

 How to Make this Authentic Guacamole Recipe